 The Structure of the Rosary

-Either before or after the introductory prayers, think of any needs or struggles in your life and bring them to Mary.
+The introductory prayers prepare you for deep reflection.
+Think of any needs or struggles in your life and bring them to Mary.
 She cares for you like a loving mother, and wants to take your needs to Jesus.
 If you are praying with a group, you can say your intentions out loud so the rest of the group can pray for them as well.

-Step 2: On the first large bead, pray the Our Father (the prayer Jesus taught us), typically for the intentions of the pope.
+Step 2: On the first large bead, pray the Our Father, a prayer given to us by Jesus in the sixth chapter of Matthew’s Gospel.
+Typically this prayer is said for the intentions of the Pope.

-Step 3: On the next three small beads, pray the Hail Mary (a prayer to Mary, based on words from the Bible).
-These Hail Marys are often prayed for an increase in faith, hope, and love.
+Step 3: On the next three small beads, pray the Hail Mary.
+This prayer is based on the words spoken by Mary’s cousin, Elizabeth, in Luke’s Gospel.
+On the first bead, pray for an increase in faith, on the second bead for an increase in hope, and on the third bead for an increase in love.

-Step 4: In the space after the third Hail Mary, pray the Glory Be (a simple expression of praise and belief in the Trinity).
+Step 4: Step 4: After the third Hail Mary, pray the Glory Be, a simple expression of praise and belief in the Trinity.

 One you’ve prayed these introductory prayers, you are ready to begin the first decade.